|

 In short, system overload.
 It always trips when its overloaded.

+And JJB answered the culprit, in a subtle way.
 Particularly referring to the many restaurants on the third level that uses electric filaments for cooking.
 Matakaw talaga yan sa kuryente.

 Making Sense